Positive for COVID-19

 Ontario County COVID-19 Data

 Each afternoon, Ontario County Public Health publishes COVID-19 case data.
-Data includes confirmed cases of COVID-19 (count of positive diagnostic tests), number of new cases, number of hospitalized cases, number of deaths, negative test results, number of people in both quarantine and isolation and the number of people that have recovered.
+Data includes confirmed cases of COVID-19 (count of positive diagnostic tests), number of new cases for both lab testing and home testing, number of hospitalized cases and the number of deaths.
 Ontario County Public Health only reports on our residents.
-(Case counts, number of deaths, negative test results are cumulative.)
+COVID-19 data is shared Monday through Friday.

 Finger Lakes Regional Dashboard